tarzann419/tic-tac-toe/Readme.md

     - All nine squares are filled.
 - If a player is able to draw three X’s or three O’s in a row, that player wins.
 - If all nine squares are filled and neither player has three in a row, the game is a draw.
+-
+- DRAW
+- if it the check doesnt find any empty buttons after the loop, it means all the cells on the boaerd are filled

+- it should return true, which means that the game is a draw because alll the cells are occupied, and there is no wiiner